 - Various bubbles on ice – rose cava, prosecco and bubbles

-- sparkling water.
-There was an ample supple of mixers and mix-ins.
+- Sparkling water.
+There was an ample supply of mixers and mix-ins.

 - Ginger beer

 - Lime slices

 - Syrup dispenser with blackberry mint simple syrup (recipe below)

 For activities we opted out of the typical baby shower games and instead filled the time with chatting, eating and drinking.
 And creating homemade toys for the baby!